Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-Assuming\marginpar{ Principal \hbox{Components} \hbox{Analysis}} a high-dimensional observation space, one can think of projecting the observations into a lower-dimensional space.
+Assuming \marginpar{ Principal \hbox{Components} \hbox{Analysis}} a high-dimensional observation space, one can project the observations into a lower-dimensional space.
 The projection must maintain all (most of) the relevant information while discarding the irrelevant ones.
-This process can be done by considering the covariance matrix of the data, computing the eigenvalues and projecting the dataset in the lower-dimensional space defined by the $n$ eigenvalues with the highest variance, i.e. the eigenvalues better explaining the data.
-This procedure is called Principal Component Analysis (PCA) \cite{wold1987principal}.

-One of the drawbacks of PCA is that the data are linearly projected into a low-dimensional space.
-However, this hinders its application to cases where no linear mapping exists between observations and latent states, and a nonlinear { complex} mapping has to be learned.
+This process can be done by considering the covariance matrix of the data, computing the eigenvalues and projecting the dataset in the lower-dimensional space defined by the $n$ eigenvector directions with the highest variance, i.e. the eigenvectors best explaining the data.
+This procedure is called \acrshort{pca} \cite{wold1987principal}. \acrshort{pca} allows reconstructing observations by projecting back (inverse mapping) to the original observation space the eigenvalues that mostly explaining the variance of the data.
+One of the drawbacks of \acrshort{pca} is that the data are linearly projected into a low-dimensional space.
+The use of a linear projection hinders the application of \acrshort{pca} to cases where a linear map is not sufficiently expressive to learn a meaningful state representation.
+While in principle kernel \acrshort{pca} \cite{scholkopf1997kernel} could be used to find a nonlinear projection mapping, we found no evidence of its use in \acrshort{srl}.